HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 - `callState:error/<errorName>`: The coroutine corresponding to the operation group has an error.
 - `callState:except/<exceptName>`: The coroutine corresponding to the operation group encountered an uncaught exception.

-When the operation group is called concurrently, because we limit the corresponding HVML program to a vDOM subtree, we cannot access the variables in the closure of the operation group in the original HVML program.
+When the operation group is called concurrently, as we limit the corresponding HVML program to a vDOM subtree, we cannot access the variables in the closure of the operation group in the original HVML program.
 This is quite different from conventional calls.
 For example, the following code:

 ```hvml
     <body>